PrototypeML/PrototypeML/docs/concepts.md

 must be specfied.

 You can easily apply any commonly-used activation to the output of a mutator instance, as well.
-Currently supported activations include: ReLU, Sigmoid, Tanh, Softmax, and Softmax2d.
+Currently supported activations include: ReLU, Sigmoid, Tanh, Softmax, and Leaky_ReLU.

 The [mutator editor](models.md#mutator-editor) is used to create and/or edit a Python/PyTorch mutator.
 It allows you to specify the imports, init code, forward code, and any additional code you need, as required for